godotengine/godot/modules/limboai/README.md

 All contributions are welcome!
 Feel free to open issues with bug reports and feature requests, and submit PRs.

 Got an idea for a behavior tree task that you think would be useful on a variety of projects?
-Feel free to open an issue and describe your concept.
+I invite you to open an issue and describe your concept.

 ## Social

 We have a fresh new Discord server: https://discord.gg/N5MGC95GpP

-I also write about LimboAI development on the Mastodon: https://mastodon.gamedev.place/@limbo.
+I write about LimboAI development on the Mastodon: https://mastodon.gamedev.place/@limbo.

 ## Roadmap

 Features and improvements that may be implemented in the future:
 - ~~Providing precompiled builds for download.~~ 🗸
 - ~~Tests and CI.~~ 🗸
+- ~~GDExtension support.~~ 🗸
+- ~~Non-trivial demo project.~~ 🗸
 - Expanding the library of commonly useful tasks.
-- Creating a non-trivial demo project to showcase the capabilities of LimboAI.
 - Exploring the execution history of behavior trees in the visual debugger.
 - Per-project ignore list for tasks that users may want to hide in the task palette.
 - GUI editor for state machines.
-~~- Supporting GDExtension in the future, once it matures.~~ 🗸